merciremi/remicodes/_posts/2026-03-11-indie-rails.md

 ### The value of transferable skills

 My first work in tech – as part of a tech start-up marketing team – was due to my ability to convey complex topics to average people.
-Namely, I worked with an agricultural professional syndicate to explain the PAC through drawings and infographics.
+Namely, I worked with an agricultural professional syndicate to explain the European Common Agricultural Policy through drawings and infographics.
 This specific experience, quite far from tech, got me through a door which later led to becoming a programmer.

 Software engineering is a lot like this:
 - You take a complex set of problems that you need to intimately understand.